-Programme delivery and all assessment must be conducted in real business context(s) or based on scenario(s) which must reflect the requirements and practicalities for conducting business in Aotearoa New Zealand.
+Programme delivery and all assessment must be conducted in real business context(s) or based on scenario(s) which must reflect the requirements and practicalities for conducting business in Aotearoa New Zealand

-Small business refers to an entity that is either owner-operated or employs no more than 20 people.
-Socially and culturally relates to ngā kaupapa o te Tiriti o Waitangi and multi-culturalism in Aotearoa New Zealand, in the context of this qualification.
+A small business refers to an entity that is either owner-operated and/or employs no more than 20 people.

+Socially and culturally relates to ngā kaupapa o te Tiriti or Waitangi and multi-culturalism in Aotearoa New Zealand, in the context of this qualification.